-If you are not sure of what you would like to specialize in, it is important to get as much experience as possible exploring the various options to make your specialty choice.
+If you are not sure of what you would like to specialize in, it is important to investigate the various options to make your specialty choice.
 It is recommended that you interview an advanced practice nurse in the area of your interest as well as spend time volunteering in hospital and clinic settings to learn more about health care delivery and your interest areas.